-This was my first time recording music that wasn’t my own in a lot of years, one little blip notwithstanding.
+This was my first time recording music that wasn’t my own in a long time, one little blip notwithstanding.

 I did do some recording work for someone I’d been friends with for more than a decade — the “blip” I mentioned.
 That happened in early 2009.
 It was fun, and it allowed me to get my hands a bit dirtier, but we never finished what we started.
 It’s a long story.
 The short version goes a little like this: she turned out not to be my friend at all.
 The end.

 Anyway, I didn’t think anyone would even want me to record their music now that the high school days were gone.
 I’m not operating out of anything like a conventional studio, you’re not going to get something from me that sounds like it was recorded at one of those places, and I’m so far away from being a perfectionist or a proper producer it’s a little bit funny.

 Sing that last part like Elton John.

 I’m not one of those people who’s going to push you until excellence oozes from your pores or demand twenty vocal takes so I can comp them to death.
 I want to get at something interesting and honest, as opposed to something that’s technically “better” but not as compelling.
 That kind of flies in the face of what a lot of people are after when it comes to recording an album.

 Travis and I met right around the time of CHICKEN ANGEL WOMAN, when my stock in the local music scene rose overnight from, “Who the hell is Johnny West?” to, “I have one of his CDs, and I hear he’s crazy.”
 Travis had just put out an album called Bluebeard.
 I sent him a message on Myspace back when people still communicated through Myspace sometimes, telling him I really liked what I’d heard of his music.
 The lyrics stood out for me as being articulate, interesting, and worth paying attention to.